 If you think you may not be able to cover the amortization period payments, there are a few ways to refinance your HELOC.

 - Talk to your lender.
 Some banks offer home equity assistance programs and will adjust your interest rate, loan period or monthly payments if you don’t think you will be able to afford the payments or have suffered some sort of financial hardship.
-TD Bank and Bank of America, for example, have such programs.

 - Get a new HELOC.
 While this may be delaying the inevitable, starting a new draw period may make the most sense for you.
 Be aware, however, that interest rates may rise, meaning you could pay even more money in the long run.
 This option may make the most sense if you are young and have years to build more equity and make more money.

 - Get a home equity loan.
 A home equity loan differs from a line of credit because you get the money in one lump sum.
-A fixed amount, a fixed interest rate, and potentially a longer repayment period, may make this an affordable option for you.
+A fixed amount, a fixed interest rate and potentially a longer repayment period may make this an affordable option for you.

 - Refinance your HELOC and mortgage into a new mortgage.
 Consider refinancing into a 15- or 20-year mortgage to reduce total interest payments.
-While interest rates on primary mortgages are favorable, you have to take into account closing costs when you take this approach.
+While interest rates on primary mortgages could be favorable, you have to take into account closing costs when you take this approach.
 It’s best if you keep the house long enough for the cumulative monthly savings to outweigh the costs of refinancing.

 Weigh all the costs

 Home equity loans have much lower closing costs than primary mortgages.
 The disadvantage is that interest rates on equity loans are typically higher than on primary mortgages.
 And if you refinance into another HELOC, be aware of heightened underwriting standards, especially as lenders grapple with the effects of the coronavirus crisis.

 The bottom line